aws-samples/aws-media-services-tools/MediaLive/Compatibility/Boxcast/Platform/README.md

 destination_id | the output dictionary from the MediaPackage channel creation
 <br>

-### 4. Configure the Boxcast Platform to push to the MediaLive Input
+### 4. Configure the Boxcast Platform
 The MediaLive input creation will provide two input URLs with the following structure:
 ```
 rtmp://[ip address]/[channel id]-1
 rtmp://[ip address]/[channel id]-2
 ```
 Use the provided [Boxcast Blog Post](https://boxcast.zendesk.com/hc/en-us/articles/360022974052-How-to-Broadcast-to-AWS-Elemental-MediaLive-via-BoxCast) to configure the Boxcast Platform.

 <br>